malengatiger/test_flutter/README.md

 The Android app apk can be downloaded from https://drive.google.com/file/d/1ICM5Fad5ec31v030FLU8_lj1hcwwEjkN/view?usp=drive_link

-The iOS app can be provided if required and some setup is needed.
+The iOS app can be provided if required.
+In that case, some setup would be necessary.